Afzal Guru: Aftermath of execution

-The secret operation surrounding the execution of Afzal Guru was code named Operation Three Star.
+The secret operation surrounding Guru's execution was codenamed Operation Three Star.
 The prison took steps to execute Guru in secrecy.
-The execution was carried out without the family's knowledge or any form of public announcement.
+The execution was carried out without the family's knowledge and without any form of public announcement.
 Guru's body was buried on prison grounds to prevent a public funeral.

 On a national level, security was prepared beforehand for public protests.
 After Guru' s execution, a curfew was then imposed by the authorities when the news became public in Kashmir to prevent any kind of protests in support of Guru.
 State-run media Doordarshan announced the execution on the morning of 9 February, and Omar Abdullah, chief minister of Jammu and Kashmir state, made a special appeal on television for public calm.
 Authorities also shut down cable TV and internet services to try to stop further news of the hanging and activists from organizing and spreading unrest.

 Mosques throughout the region were used for public announcements and curfew information.
 SAR Geelani, who was co-accused in the attacks on the Indian parliament and later acquitted by the Supreme Court, was taken into preventive custody by the Delhi Police.
 Several leaders from the separatist movement were also detained.
 However, protests flared up in parts of the Valley—Guru's hometown of Sopore, Baramulla in North Kashmir and Pulwama in South Kashmir—and groups of young men broke curfew and threw stones at security forces.
 Police fired at protesters, and 36 people were injured, including 23 policemen, said a police spokesperson, particularly around Guru's home district where most of the violence was concentrated.

-There were scuffles in Delhi too, where Bajrang Dal and Vishva Hindu Parishad (VHP) members were celebrating the hanging of Afzal Guru.
-Soon Kashmiri students from Delhi University and Jawaharlal Nehru University accompanied by members of CPI(M-L), Peoples Union for Democratic Rights (PUDR) and National Confederation of Human Rights Organisations (who were condemning capital punishment) started a counter-protest in support of Afzal Guru and chanted slogans in support of an independent Kashmir.
+There were scuffles in Delhi where Bajrang Dal and Vishva Hindu Parishad (VHP) members were celebrating the hanging of Afzal Guru.
+Soon Muslim students from Delhi University and Jawaharlal Nehru University accompanied by members of the Communist Party of India (Marxist–Leninist) (CPI(ML)), the People's Union for Democratic Rights (PUDR) and the National Confederation of Human Rights Organizations (NCHRO), who were condemning capital punishment, started a counter-protest in support of Afzal Guru and chanted slogans in support of an Islamic Kashmir, independent from India.
 Tensions escalated as the rival protests took on a communal hue when both groups raised religious slogans and scuffled with each other as police struggled to keep them separated.
-Protesters holding protests on different issues too joined the foray against the Kashmiri students.
+Protesters holding protests on different issues too joined the foray against the Muslim students.
 The situation was brought under control by policemen in riot gear who bundled the students into waiting buses and drove them away.
-Delhi police lathicharged protestors at Jantar Mantar.
-The police detained at least 21 Kashmiri students.
-Female students were also assaulted.
+Delhi police lathi charged protestors at Jantar Mantar.
+The police detained at least 21 muslim students.